yhirano/Mp3VoiceRecorderSampleForAndroid/README.md

 # Mp3VoiceRecorderSampleForAndroid
-The MP3 voice recorder sample for Android.
+MP3 voice recorder sample for Android.

 ## Usage
 * Press the "Start" button to start recording, then press the "Stop" button to stop recording.